d3vhackz/Splunk-Homelab/README.md

 ## 📁 Repository Contents

-*   **/docs/**: Contains the full, illustrated step-by-step tutorial and all image assets.
+*   **/docs/**: Contains the full, illustrated step-by-step tutorial and all 67 curated image assets.
 *   **/configs/**: Contains the configuration files needed for the Splunk Universal Forwarder.
 *   `README.md`: This file, providing a high-level overview of the project.